keptn/community/mentorship/gsoc/2022/projects/new-docs-site-engine/README.md

 So, we integrated [vale-action](https://github.com/errata-ai/vale-action) in the new documentation site engine.

-Also, for the time being, I have adopted the [Google Style Guide](https://google.github.io/styleguide/) because my main motivation is to integrate the Vale GitHub Action into the docs engine.
-Yeah, I think we can have a separate discussion about which style guide to follow or we can have our custom style guide as well.
+Also, for the time being, I have adopted the [Google Style Guide](https://google.github.io/styleguide/) because my main motivation is to integrate the Vale GitHub Action into the new documentation site engine.
+We can easily switch to another standard style guide or a custom style guide in the future.

 One of the limitations of Vale is that we have to update things in `vocab.txt` which is required for false positives.
-Some keywords, and names (e.g. `Keptn`, `KEP` etc) are considered as `vale.Spelling` errors, so we have to add them inside `vocab.txt` file.
-We can list all unique words which are considered errors in `vocab.txt` using the below command.
+Some keywords, and names (e.g. `Keptn`, `KEP` etc) that are not included in standard dictionaries and so would be treated as `vale.Spelling` errors, so we have to add them inside `vocab.txt` file.

+Use the following command to list all unique words which are considered errors and write them to the `vocab.txt` file:

 ```shell
 yarn run lint:docs | grep -o "'[a-z A-Z]*'" | grep -o "[a-z A-Z]*" | sort | uniq > .github/styles/vocab.txt
 ```

-Now we have to manually validate all words listed in `vocab.txt`, discard which are invalid and correct them in the file where they were located.

-Now we have to manually validate all words listed in `vocab.txt`, discard which are invalid and correct them in the file where they were located.
+We must then edit that file to remove the genuine spelling errors and only leave the Keptn terms that should be recognized as proper words.

 > PR related to adding Vale linter can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/issues/19](https://github.com/keptn-sandbox/new-keptn-docs-engine/issues/19)